apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-access-patterns.md

 The "watch" pattern provides an async sequence of configuration updates, allowing you to react to changes in real-time.
 This is ideal for long-running services that need to adapt to configuration changes without restarting.

-The async sequence must provide the current value as the first element as quickly as possible—this is part of the API contract with configuration providers (for details, check out ``ConfigProvider``).
+The async sequence must provide the current value as the first element as quickly as possible - this is part of the API contract with configuration providers (for details, check out ``ConfigProvider``).

 ```swift